IanFinlayson/exploring-cs/chapter03.md

 Have a great Thursday!
 ```

-However, if we put in \"Tim\" and \"Monday\" when the program asks our
+However, if we put in "Tim" and "Monday" when the program asks our
 name and what day it is, then it will print this:

 ``` {.output}